Estimating the errors for solutions of the SAA method to solve compound and risk averse stochastic programs: Abstract

 \section{Abstract}

-The paper studies the Sample Average Approximation method to solve risk averse stochastic programs expressed in terms of divergence risk measures.
-It continues the recent contribution \cite{Kraetschmer2020} on the first order asymptotics of the optimal values.
-We study asymptotic statistical properties of the optimal solutions, deriving general convergence rates and asymptotic distributions.
-As a crucial point the investigations are based on a new type of conditions from the theory of empirical processes which do not rely on pathwise analytical properties of the goal functions.
-In particular, continuity in the parameter is not imposed in advance as usual in the literature on the Sample Average Approximation method.
-It is also shown that the new condition is satisfied if the paths of the goal functions are H\"older continuous so that the main results carry over in this case.
-Moreover, the main results are applied to goal functions whose paths are piecewise linear as e.g. in two stage mixed-integer programs.
+This paper is a study on solutions of the Sample Average Approximation Method to solve compound stochastic programs.
+We derive nonasymptotic upper estimates for probabilities of the approximation errors.
+The results depend on the sample size with explicit terms instead of unspecified universal constants.
+They allow to conclude immediately nonasymptotic rates for the optimal solutions, and they may be utilized to construct nonasymptotic confidence regions for unique solutions of the genuine compound stochastic programs.
+In the special case of classical risk neutral stochastic programs, we end up with upper estimates of deviation probabilities for $M$-estimators, and their nonasymptotic rates.
+Moreover, we may also demonstrate how to apply the results to sample average approximation of risk averse stochastic programs.
+In this respect we consider stochastic programs expressed in terms of absolute semideviation risk measures and Average Value at Risk.
+The investigations are based on concentration inequalities from the recent contribution \cite{Kraetschmer2023a}.
+The line of reasoning does not rely on pathwise analytical properties of the objectives.
+In particular, continuity or convexity in the parameter is not imposed in advance as usual in the literature on the Sample Average Approximation method.
+It is also shown that objectives with H\"older continuous paths meet the requirements of the main results.
+Moreover, the main results are applied to objectives whose paths are piecewise H\"older continuous, as e.g. in two stage mixed-integer programs.